TodePond/TodePondDotCom/sky/sharing-scrappy-fiddles-is-hard/readme.md

 They say that sharing scrappy fiddles is not easy!

 They say it's not a worthwhile thing to do because it's hard.
 It can be time-consuming.
 It steals your time and energy that can be better spent on other things.
 It's tricky to do it consistently, or in a way that's accessible to other people.
 It leaves you feeling vulnerable.
-It's hard to know where to do it: In person?
+It's hard to know how to do it: In person?
 Online?
-And in either case, what places?
+And in either case, where?

 ## Sharing scrappy fiddles is hard